rafaelsntn/keywords-common-crawl-spark/README.md

-# Kephrases extraction from Common Crawl dataset
+# Keyphrases extraction from Common Crawl dataset

 This project provides a PySpark code that extracts keyphrases of n words that represents a web page main content, and counts the occurence of each one.